hyuan12/Zork/README.md

 ***an example of a difficult issue or bug and how you resolved***

 At first I wrote all the classes and functions in adventure.py and put all the baseline functionality code into a loop that reads player input, then it got really messy and hard to explain.
 For ease of understanding, I divided the code into three parts: adventure.py (the program entry is responsible for loading prompts and maps), actions.py (responsible for handling user events) and data.py (responsible for obtaining and setting game data).
-The overall logic becomes clearer and easier to maintain
+In this way, the codes are well-organized and modular, with clear separation between the game logic and the user interface.
+This makes it easy to modify or extend the game by adding new rooms, items, or actions, without having to change the core functionality.

 ***a list of the three extensions you’ve chosen to implement*** Directions become verbs: